Remove Stuck Brake Piston

 With the caliper propped upwards in a pan, spray brake parts cleaner into the brake hose entry.
 I've also used WD40 with good results.

-Let the caliper soak for an hour or two.
 Soaking overnight is best, but sometimes time is a bigger factor.
+At a minimum, let it soak for 20 minutes.

-After soaking overnight , I was now able to move the piston a fraction of inch, but it was still not ready to come out.
+After soaking overnight, this stuck piston moved a fraction of inch, but still not ready to come out.

-Next, I took a fresh razor blade, and cut the old rubber boot around the piston, so I could spray brake parts cleaner inside and around it.
-More soaking followed.
+With a fresh razor blade, I cut the old rubber boot around the piston, then sprayed brake parts cleaner inside and around it.

-The piston finally came out, and the caliper rebuild resumed.
+The piston finally came out, and the caliper overhaul resumed.

 All metal brake parts can be cleaned with brake parts cleaner and shop towels.
 Do not use brake parts cleaner on rubber, as it will eat them.